MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 This topic describes the supply chain map in Microsoft Dynamics 365 Supply Chain Insights.

-The supply chain map in Dynamics 365 Supply Chain Insights provides a visual representation of a company's supply chain.
-It shows how suppliers are connected to company facilities and how those facilities are connected to customers.
+The supply chain map in Dynamics 365 Supply Chain Insights provides a geographic representation of a company's supply chain, including both your and your vendors' sites.

 ## Supply chain map prerequisites